 A number of general principles or rules of thumb guide UP.

-- We often design an UP around the analogy of a fast-growing Y Combinator startup or an aspiring Olympic gold medalist.
+- We often design an UP around the analogy of a fast-growing Y Combinator startup or an aspiring Olympic multi-gold medalist.
 This helps shape the intensity and metrics-focus of UP.
 The client is the entrepreneur or athlete and UP serves as the adviser or coach.
 Or, in deeper engagements, UP is the co-founder or training partner.